Anggi-Permana-Harianja/minotaur/README.rst

 Requirements
 ~~~~~~~~~~~~

-Using pandas datareader requires the following packages:
+Using minotaur-trading requires the following packages:

 * pandas
 * pandas-datareader